eo33/ecommerce-app/README.md

 - Nodemon (dev only)
 - Multer (for file upload)
 - heroku cli (for deployment)
+- swagger-jsdoc (for generateing docs)
+- swagger-ui-express (to server swagger ui)

 ### Packages used for frontend (React):